 Chemo can help shrink most retinoblastomas, but when it is given into the bloodstream it can cause side effects in different parts of the body.
 This limits the doses that can be given.
 Newer techniques help keep the chemo concentrated in the areas around the tumors.
 This might help doctors get higher doses of chemo to the tumors while reducing some of these side effects.
 Some of these were described in the section “Chemotherapy for retinoblastoma”.

-Intra-arterial chemotherapy: Another new approach is to inject chemotherapy directly into the ophthalmic artery, the main artery feeding the eye, using a long, thin catheter (see “Chemotherapy for retinoblastoma”).
-When intra-arterial chemotherapy is used, the dose of the chemo drug is much lower than when is given by vein (less than 10% of the systemic dose), and the side effects related to the chemotherapy are minimal.
+Intra-arterial chemotherapy: In this approach, chemo is injected directly into the ophthalmic artery, the main artery feeding the eye, using a long, thin catheter.
+When intra-arterial chemotherapy is used, the dose of the chemo drug is much lower than when is given by vein, and the side effects related to the chemo are minimal.

 Intravitreal chemotherapy: Some doctors are studying injecting chemotherapy directly into fluid inside the eyeball (the vitreous) to treat tumors that are widespread within the eye and not helped by other treatments.
 The main concern with this technique is that placing the needle into the eye to give the chemo might open a small hole that could allow tumor cells to spread outside of the eye, so doctors are being very cautious with this approach.
 Some doctors are studying the use of cryotherapy (using very cold temperatures) at the site of injection to limit this risk.
-Intravitreal chemotherapy is still in the very earliest stages of testing and is not commonly used.
+Intravitreal chemotherapy is still in very early stages of testing and is not commonly used.